Johann Ernst Gotzkowsky: Biography

 Gotzkowsky was born in Konitz (Chojnice) in Royal Prussia, Polish–Lithuanian Commonwealth and descended from an impoverished family of Polish nobility.
 Both his parents died when he was five years old as a result of the plague, which broke out after the Great Northern War.
 Gotzkowsky grew up with relatives in Dresden, who neglected his education.
 As a 14-year-old he went to Berlin to live with his brother and to apprentice in business with Adrian Sprögel till 1730.
 When Sprögel's business burned down, he joined his brother in the haberdashery.
 He established him in his jewel and trinket shop and he quickly acquired customers in the highest circles; Sophia Dorothea of Hanover was his best client.
-After he met with Frederick the Great Gotzkowsky became royal warrant.
+After he met with Frederick the Great Gotzkowsky received a royal warrant.
 In 1741 he became a Freemason.
 In 1745, he married the daughter of the rich lace maker Blume.
 Gotzkowsky persuaded his father-in-law to start a velvet factory, which he managed and inherited in the year after.
 Then Frederick II commissioned Gotzkowsky to promote the silk trade to compete with France; since 1752/3 Gotzkowsky ran a silk factory employing 1,500 persons.
 Frederick also followed his recommendations in the field of toll levies and import restrictions.

 During the Seven Years' War Gotzkowsky supplied the Prussian army and entered into consultation with Russian and Austrian army leaders, especially after the Prussian defeat at Kunersdorf in August 1759.
 On 9 October 1760 Berlin's City Council decided to surrender the city formally to the Russians rather than the Austrians, as Austria was Prussia's bitterest enemy.
 The Russians immediately made a demand for 4 million thalers in exchange for the protection of private property.
 On 11 October Gotzkowsky took over the negotiations on behalf of the city council and was able to persuade Heinrich von Tottleben to reduce the levy to 1.5 million thalers. with only 500,000 thalers, collected among the city's merchants, payable immediately in prewar coins?
 Tottleben moved into his house but left on the 13th.
 Later that month, Gotzkowsky traveled to Königsberg in Prussia as a guarantor for the redemption money.
 He was arrested, and released after promising a deposit of 62.000 (or 150.000 thaler)?
 Gotzkowsky succeeded to involve a Hamburg bank, owned by Philipp Heinrich II von Stenglin (1718–1793) to pay the amount, but the Russians received only 57.437 thaler in debased Saxonian coins.
 Again Gotzkowsky traveled to Danzig to bribe the Russian generals with 24 golden snuff boxes.
 In February 1761 Von Tottleben was accused of treason.
 (The sources are confusing.)